igor-elovikov/sd-sex/README.md

 ### Jinja Environment

 Jinja is set up with line statement `::` so `{% set x = 2 %}` is identical to `:: set x = 2`.
-Use anything you preferred
+Use anything you prefer

 Also the path to any external file is set to package path.
 So if you have any external source files just put them in the same directory with your .SBS file.

 ### Examples

 These are most common practices for writing expressions.
-Though you can use any feature included in jinja it's just something that I found the most useful.
+Though you can use any feature included in Jinja it's just something that I found the most useful.

 #### For Loops